 Quantity Left Tags

-When you shop on Amazon, eBay or Etsy, you may see a little notification on the product page indicating that there are only a certain number of products left.
+When you shop on Amazon, eBay, or Etsy, you may see a little notification on the product page indicating that there are only a certain number of products left.
 That is called Inline social proof.
-This is a great form of social proof because it shows your online visitors that the product is so popular with others that is it almost sold out!
+This is an excellent form of social proof because it shows your online visitors that the product is so popular with others that is it almost sold out!

 Number of People Watching Alerts

 Another form of inline proof is when you show how many people are ‘watching’ your product.
 Using this type of social proof is especially helpful when used with ‘quantity left’ social proof content.